 The people who are now known as the Wabanaki inhabited the island at the time the first Europeans made contact in the 1500s.
-Originally, it was believed the Wabanakis traveled to Pemetic or "range of mountains," as they called the island, by birch-bark canoe from their winter homes near the Penobscot River's headwaters.
+Originally, it was believed the Wabanakis traveled to Pemotonet or "range of mountains," as they called the island, by birch-bark canoe from their winter homes near the Penobscot River's headwaters.
+The discovery of middens that included clams harvested in winter provided evidence that some Native Americans spent winter on Mount Desert Island as well.
 During the summer months, they would hunt, fish and gather berries near Somes Sound.
 More recently, archeologists have concluded that the Wabanakis may have had settlements both inland and on the coast.
-The history of these early island residents is told at the Abbe Museum, located just off the Park Loop Road near Sieur de Monts Spring, and the expanded Abbe Museum, located on Mount Desert Street in Bar Harbor.
-EUROPEAN EXPLORERS In 1524, the Florentine explorer Giovanni da Verrazano arrived in the region that is now Maine and the Canadian Maritimes.
-He is credited with christening the area with the name L'Acadie, or Acadia.
-Some historians believe it to be a Wabanaki word; others say it is a corruption of Arcadia, an equally scenic and inspiring region of ancient Greece.
-Eighty years later, in 1604, the French explorer Samuel de Champlain gave Pemetic the name: l'Isles des Monts-déserts, which is now known as Mount Desert Island.
+The history of these early island residents is told at the Abbe Museum, located iust off the Park Loop Road near Sieur de Monts Spring, and the expanded Abbe Museum, located on Mount Desert Street in Bar Harbor EUROPEAN EXPLORERS In 1524, the Florentine explorer Giovanni da Verrazano arrived in the region that is now Maine and the Canadian Maritimes.
+He is credited with christening the area with the name L'Acadie, or Arcadia.
+Some historians believe it to be a Wabanaki word: others say it is a corruption of Arcadia, an equally scenic and inspiring region of ancient Greece.
+Eighty years later, in 1604, the French explorer Samuel de Champlain gave Pemotonet the name: l'Isles des Monts-déserts, which is now known as Mount Desert Island.
 Champlain, who crossed the Atlantic 29 times and later founded Quebec, is believed to have run aground at Otter Point, where he met members of the Wabanaki tribe.
 A party of French Jesuits, who may have settled at the mouth of Somes Sound in 1613, were also warmly greeted by the Wabanaki.
 The priests intended to establish a mission there but were soon pushed out by English explorers who were determined to expand northward from their settlements in Virginia.
 For the next century, the French and British would struggle for control of Acadia.
 In 1759, the British finally prevailed when they defeated the French in Quebec, but not before a young French nobleman laid claim to a large section of the Maine coast.
 Sieur de Antoine de la Mothe Cadillac stopped long enough on Mount Desert to lend his name to the island's highest mountain before moving on to found the Midwest city of Detroit.
 THE FIRST SETTLERS Many of Mount Desert Island's towns bear the names of the first settlers, including Abraham Somes, a sailor from Massachusetts, who, with his family, settled on the island in 1762.
 Because of its proximity to sailing routes, the western side of the island was settled first.
 Later arrivals gravitated to the island's eastern half, where the soil proved better for farming.
 Then known as Eden, Bar Harbor was incorporated as a town in 1796.
 By 1820, most island inhabitants were engaged in fishing, shipbuilding, lumbering or farming.
 This time period is well documented at the Islesford Historical Museum, located on Little Cranberry Island and accessible by cruise and mail boats.
 SUMMERCATORS By mid-century, a new industry emerged: tourism.
-First artists, such as the landscape painters Thomas Cole and Frederic Church, traveled to Mount Desert.
-Then came journalists and sportsmen, drawn by the promise of the vast, unspoiled wilderness Cole and Church had depicted.
-Early visitors, known as "rusticators" or "summercators." bunked
+First artists, such as the landscape painters Thomas Cole and Frederic Church, traveled to Mount